christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Don't declare variables within a case statement.

-    > Cases don't have their own scope, if you declare a variable within a case statement and that case is reached, the variable will be available outside of the switch statement too.
+    > Cases don't have their own scope.
+If you declare a variable within a case statement and that case is reached, the variable will be available outside of the switch statement too.
 Declare the variable outside of the switch statement so its scope is clear from the start.

     ```javascript
     // Bad